TeresaCristina/cadence-curtain-call/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product please [contact us](https://www.creative-tim.com/contact-us) instead of opening an issue.
+If you have timeline or need help integrating the product please [contact us](https://www.creative-tim.com/contact-us) instead of opening an issue.

 ## Licensing